-DIY Montessori Language Cabinet holds tiny 3D miniature objects representing the beginning sound for each letter of the alphabet to promote early literacy and phonemic awareness.
+DIY Montessori Language Cabinet (holds tiny 3D miniature small objects representing the beginning phonetic sound for each letter of the alphabet to promote early literacy and phonemic awareness.

-Turn your craft cabinet into a DIY Montessori language cabinet.
-A Montessori Language Cabinet is an organized storage system to sort and store language objects.
-The cabinet I am using has 24 drawers, so I used one drawer for letters X, Y, and Z. You can also place a movable alphabet letter in each corresponding drawer to reinforce sound-to-letter association.
+Turn your craft cabinet into a DIY Montessori language cabinet (aka sound Alphabet boxes).
+A Montessori Language Cabinet is an organized storage system for sorting and storing small language objects.
+The cabinet I am using has 24 drawers, so I used one drawer for letters X, Y, and Z. You can also place movable alphabet lowercase letters in each corresponding drawer to reinforce the sound-to-letter association.
+Moreover, you can use the cabinet in conjunction with thelowercase Montessori sandpaper letters.

 What You Need to Make a Montessori Language Cabinet DIY

-Her is a list of materials you will need to make a DIY Montessori language cabinet:
+Here is a list of materials you will need to make a DIY Montessori language cabinet.

-- a cabinet with compartmentsย (I am using a 24-compartment cabinet) ~ see 25-drawer cabinetย HERE)ย
+- a cabinet with compartments (I am using a 24-compartment cabinet; also check the 25-drawer cabinet)

 - language objects (see examples below)